rabyyuson/covid-stats/README.md

 # US Covid-19 Statistics

+[Launch application](https://us-covid-19-statistics.vercel.app/) or [learn more](https://rabyyuson.dev/projects/us-covid-19-statistics) about this project.

 A tool that gathers open sourced covid-19 related information and presents them using charts.
 It collects data through the following public organizations: [Centers for Disease Control and Prevention](https://www.cdc.gov/), [Health Data](https://healthdata.gov/), and [National Health IT Collaborative for the Underserved](http://www.nhit.org/).

 ### Requirements: